baranozgurtas/london-spatial-house-prices/README.md

 ---

-## Methodological notes worth an interviewer's attention
+## Design decisions

 - **Fold-internal feature fitting.** The spatial lag, scaler, and encoders are re-fit inside every fold on training rows only.
 This is the single most common, and most invisible, source of spatial leakage.
 - **Contiguous spatial blocks, not a grid.** Blocks are KMeans clusters of LSOA centroids, so each held-out fold is a compact, connected region.
 The optional 1 km buffer removes training points hugging the fold edge.
-- **Log-price with honest price-scale reporting.** Metrics are computed on log-price; where a mean-based price error is reported, a Duan smearing correction is applied (naively exponentiating log-predictions is biased low).
+- **Log-price with careful price-scale reporting.** Metrics are computed on log-price; where a mean-based price error is reported, a Duan smearing correction is applied (naively exponentiating log-predictions is biased low).
 - **Distance-to-Thames as a deliberate coast proxy.** London is inland, so the brief's "distance-to-coast" resolves to distance-to-Thames, which carries a genuine riverside premium.
 It is labelled as a proxy, not literal coast.
 - **Synthetic-fixture testing.** Every module ships a smoke test against synthetic geometry with known properties, so the pipeline logic is verifiable independently of the large, externally-hosted real data.